BrunoLambert/salesapp/README.md

 ## Login

 Login isn't working properly.
 So you can just click on the button to login or input anything in both fields.

+## Tests

+Tests are covering just the basics.